Why does God allow suffering?

 If you are in crisis

 If you are thinking about hurting yourself, please reach out to a crisis line in your country before reading any further.
-You matter to us, and there are people trained to help you right now.
 International list: findahelpline.com.

 Related questions